Be Part of the Impact

 - Educators: Up to 8 hours of cafeteria credit available.

 - Early Childhood/Afterschool Professionals: Approved for 8 hours of Growing Futures credit.
 (Must attend all 4 sessions)

 Join the ND Afterschool Network on May 19, 2021 from 11:00 am – 12:00 pm CT for an open forum to learn about the first quality standards for school-age, out-of-school time programs in North Dakota.
 Participants will have the opportunity to review final draft of the standards and provide comments or feedback before the publication is released in June 2021.

 DELIVERY: Virtual meeting.
 The document will be sent to registrants prior to the meeting for review.

 AUDIENCE: Afterschool and summer learning program staff, directors, and supervisors, teachers, school administrators, funders, the early childhood field, and any other stakeholder in afterschool is welcome to join.

 OBJECTIVE: The Afterschool Quality Coaching Book Study has been developed for program supervisors who support staff working directly with students in out-of-school-time settings.
 Book Study will support supervisors in learning about the coaching process to improve support for staff in the areas of lesson delivery, classroom management, behavior management, and student engagement.

-DELIVERY: Book Study will be delivered in 6 – 1 hour virtual Zoom sessions every Tuesday from February 2 – March 16, 2021.
+DELIVERY: Book Study will be delivered in 6 – 1 hour virtual Zoom sessions.
 Sessions will not be recorded and participants must attend all sessions live.
 Participants will be expected to complete reading and practice coaching sessions between each session.